LuiseFreese/blog/teamsadvisor.md

 2. Try out your call in Graph Explorer.
 In case you don't know what this is, check out here:
 3. Try in a test flow
 4. if it doesn't work, write a test protocol

+## Next steps & Open Souce approach

+Next steps to evolve from a minimal lovalble product to a good solution?
+1. Put some more work into the UI of the app
+2. finish the Azure Logic Apps part

+As we want to open source this solution, we will

+3. export app and flows
+4. document everything and share it on GitHub

+This way, everyone can use it, share it, learn from it, and adapt it to their needs.
+We are open for all kind of feedback from you!

+3. write documentation
+4. publish everything on GitHub

+Hope you stay tuned!